 February has been such a complicated month.
 It began with the loss of a dear family member, Enguerran, my older brother.
 He’s always been a discrete but curious reader of this blog, paying attention to everything I can have done, imagined, draw and created… He was the most generous person I’ve ever known, and I really miss him.

 The end of the month has been a bit happier, but it was equally intense though.
 I’ve married the man who shared my life and my journey for eleven years now.
-He’s my daily partner, and he’s the one responsible for the technical maintenance of my shop, amongst other things.
+He’s my daily partner, and he’s the one responsible for the technical maintenance of my shop, among other things.
 The icing on the cake is that we’re currently preparing for a big move at the beginning of next summer, but it has required going on an additional trip to Paris – I’ll speak to you soon about this project and the changes that will accompany it.

 Death, marriage, move.
 I should have called this article: “How to accumulate some of the most stressful events and experience a thousand diverse and intense emotions each and every minute of each day without knowing when or if things are going to get normal again”.
 Well, maybe it’s a bit long even for a subtitle, but at least, you got the idea behind.